b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 &nbsp;

 There are a few candidates for which article will have these answers.
-[This one](https://www.churchofjesuschrist.org/study/new-era/2019/08/vaping-coffee-tea-and-marijuana?lang=eng) seems to be the closest match.
+To me, [this article](https://www.churchofjesuschrist.org/study/new-era/2019/08/vaping-coffee-tea-and-marijuana?lang=eng) seems to be the closest match.
 It says absolutely fuck-all about iced coffee.

-Look, I know the answer that I'm looking for, I'm just trying to find it in writing.
-Coffee is bad at any temperature, don't ask why. *Somehow*, "hot drinks" includes iced drinks.
+Look, I already know the answer that I'm looking for, I'm just trying to find it in writing.
+Coffee is bad at any temperature, don't ask why. *Somehow*, "hot drinks" includes cold drinks.
 If we've stretched those two words to span the entire range of temperatures that humans can call palatable for beverages, then why not just rule out any liquid that isn't parasite-ridden creek water?

 &nbsp;